 What does this funding get me?

-The Environmental Protection Agency (EPA) will provide $27 billion to states and large nonprofits, who will use the funds to improve the financing of clean energy for households, communities, businesses, and nonprofits, especially in low- to moderate-income areas.
+In April 2024, the Environmental Protection Agency (EPA) awarded $27 billion in competitive funding to 8 different nonprofit entities to improve the financing of clean energy for households, communities, businesses, and nonprofits, especially in low- to moderate-income areas.

 Am I eligible?